-Until now, cancer researchers haven’t been able to track what errant cancer cells have been doing in patient’s bodies, ie forming tumors.
+Until now, cancer researchers haven’t been able to track what errant cancer cells have been doing in patients’ bodies, ie forming tumors.
 Three different groups studying tumors in mice have accomplished this.
-Their results support ideas that a small subset of cells drive tumor growth and that curing cancer would require eliminating these rogue cells.
+Their results support the idea that a small subset of cells drives tumor growth and that curing cancer would require eliminating these rogue cells.

 Hans Clevers, a stem-cell biologist at the Hubrecht Institute in Utrecht, the Netherlands, focused on gut-based cancers.
 Previously, Clevers and his team had shown that a genetic marker that labels healthy gut stem cells also labels stem cells in benign intestinal tumors, which are precursors of cancer.
 In their latest study, his team engineered mice to carry a gene for a drug-inducible marker that once activated caused labeled cells to make molecules that fluoresce one of four colors.
 The experiment yielded single-color tumors consisting of several cell types, suggesting that each tumor originated from a single stem cell.

 Cédric Blanpain and his group at the Free University of Brussels labeled individual tumor cells without targeting them specifically.
 They discovered that the cells showed two distinct patterns of division.
 They either produced a handful of cells before petering out, or went on to produce many cells.
 These results point to a distinct subset of cells acting as the engine of tumor growth.
 As the tumors became more aggressive, they were more likely to produce more stem cells that can divide indefinitely and less likely to produce differentiated cells, which can only divide a limited number of times.
 This could be the key to halting tumor development early, states Blanpain.
 Rather than eradicating cancer stem cells, therapies could try and make them differentiate into non-dividing cells.